apache/datasketches-website/docs/Theta/ThetaSetOpsCornerCases.md

 Otherwise, the sketch returned will be an estimating or exact *{theta, >0, F}*.

 ## Testing
-The above information is encoded as a model into the special class *org.apache.datasketches.SetOperationCornerCases.java*.
+The above information is encoded as a model into the special class *[org.apache.datasketches.SetOperationsCornerCases](https://github.com/apache/datasketches-java/blob/master/src/main/java/org.apache.datasketches.SetOperationCornerCases.java)*.
 This class is made up of enums and static methods to quickly determine for a sketch what actions to take based on the state of the input arguments.
 This model is independent of the implementation of the Theta Sketch, whether the set operation is performed as a Theta Sketch, or a Tuple Sketch and when translated can be used in other languages as well.

 Before this model was put to use an extensive set of tests was designed to test any potential implementation against this model.
 These tests are slightly different for the Tuple Sketch than the Theta Sketch because the Tuple Sketch has more combinations to test, but the model is the same.

-* The tests for the Theta Sketch can be found in the class *org.apache.datasketches.theta.CornerCaseThetaSetOperationsTest.java*
+* The tests for the Theta Sketch can be found in the class *[org.apache.datasketches.theta.CornerCaseThetaSetOperationsTest](https://github.com/apache/datasketches-java/blob/master/src/main/java/org.apache.datasketches.theta.CornerCaseThetaSetOperationsTest.java)*
-* The tests for the Tuple Sketch can be found in the class *org.apache.datasketches.tuple.aninteger.CornerCaseTupleSetOperationsTest.java*
+* The tests for the Tuple Sketch can be found in the class *[org.apache.datasketches.tuple.aninteger.CornerCaseTupleSetOperationsTest](https://github.com/apache/datasketches-java/blob/master/src/main/java/org.apache.datasketches.tuple.aninteger.CornerCaseTupleSetOperationsTest.java)*

-The details of how this mode is used in run-time code can be found in the class *org.apache.datasketches.tuple.AnotB.java*.
+The details of how this mode is used in run-time code can be found in the class *[org.apache.datasketches.tuple.AnotB.java](https://github.com/apache/datasketches-java/blob/master/src/main/java/org.apache.datasketches.tuple.AnotB.java)*.